democracyworks/dw-practical-upcoming-elections/README.md

 Not all of those are derivable from just the text of an address.
-For example, merely having an address in Wayland doesn't tell us what county it is in.
+For example, merely having an address in Wayland doesn't tell us what county it is in; we would have to query a system that understands how addresses relate to counties.

 But we can derive a basic set of state and place (i.e. city) OCD-IDs that will be a good starting point for this project.
 This entails...

 * creating the state OCD-ID by lower-casing the state abbreviation and appending it to `ocd-division/country:us/state:`